zangles/MDA/README.en.md

 ### ✓ Compatible with Partial DDD

-If a large domain appears one day (for example, “Finance”), it can group several models under one context.
+If a large domain appears one day (for example, "Finance"), it can group several models under one context.

 ---